-What is the secret of an e-commerce success?
-It would be easy to open a virtual store if the answer to that question were simple, but there is one important pillar: choosing the right e-commerce platform.
+What is the secret of success of an e-commerce business?
+It would be easy to open a virtual store if the answer to that question were simple, but there is one important key factor: choosing the right e-commerce platform.

-All of its operation will depend on it: the display of products, stock control, sales, payments, promotions, among other activities.
+All of your operation will depend on it: product display, inventory control, sales, payments and promotions, along with other activities.
 Any mistake in your choice could compromise your store's results.

-So let's understand what the responsibility of e-commerce platforms is!
+Therefore, let's understand what the job of e-commerce platforms is!

 #What is an e-commerce platform

 In general, there are a number of different reasons that may lead you to change platform, but you must always bear in mind that the main goal of the e-commerce platform is to be a marketing agent, increasing sales and reducing costs.
 Of course depending on your maturity and knowledge, the concept may undergo changes.

 For example, for an initial store, being a marketing agent may be setting up the store in the shortest possible amount of time, therefore the platform should be a simple one that you can set up by yourself.